bareos/bareos/docs/manuals/source/Appendix/Troubleshooting.rst

 When using random access media as backup space (e.g. disk), you should also read the chapter about :ref:`ConcurrentDiskJobs`.

-Below is a super stripped down :file:`bareos-dir.conf` file showing you the four places where the the file must be modified to allow the same job :config:option:`Dir/Job = NightlySave`\  to run up to four times concurrently.
+Below is a super stripped down |dir| configuration showing you the four places where that must be modified to allow the same job :config:option:`Dir/Job = NightlySave`\  to run up to four times concurrently.
 The change to the Job resource is not necessary if you want different Jobs to run at the same time, which is the normal case.

 .. code-block:: bareosconfig
    :caption: Concurrent Jobs Example

    #
-   # Bareos Director Configuration file -- bareos-dir.conf
+   # Bareos Director Configuration /etc/bareos/bareos-dir.d/*
    #
    Director {
      Name = bareos-dir